 Description of Covered Health Service Must You Notify Care Coordination SM ?
-Your Copayment Amount % Copayments are based on a percent of Eligible Expenses Does Copayment Help Meet Out-of-Pocket Maximum?
+Your Copayment Amount % Copayments are based on a percent of Eligible Expenses Does Copayment Help Meet Out- of-Pocket Maximum?
 Do You Need to Meet Annual Deductible?
-Acupuncture Services Acupuncture services for pain therapy when both of the following are true: Another method of pain management has failed.
-The service is performed in the provider's office by a licensed provider, such as: A Physician who is certified in the use of acupuncture, or An acupuncturist licensed by the state or certified by the National Commission of Acupuncturists.
-No, except for diagnoses other than those listed at left 10% Yes Yes Where such Benefits are available, acupuncture is a Covered Health Service for the treatment of: Nausea caused from Chemotherapy, or Post-operative nausea, or Nausea caused from early Pregnancy.
-For other diagnoses, please contact Care Coordination SM .
-Benefits are limited to 20 visits per calendar year.
+1. Acupuncture Services Acupuncture services for pain therapy when both of the following are true: Participants living outside New Mexico Network No, except for diagnoses other than those listed at left \$20 per visit Yes No Another method of pain management has failed.
+The service is performed in the provider's office by a licensed provider, such as: A Physician who is certified in the use of acupuncture, or No, except for diagnoses other than those \$20 Yes No - An acupuncturist licensed by the state or certified by the National Commission of Acupuncturists.
+Where such Benefits are available, acupuncture is a Covered Health listed at left Participants living in New Mexico Service for the treatment of:Nausea caused from Chemotherapy, or Network No, except for diagnosis other \$20 per visit Yes No Post-operative nausea, or Nausea caused from early Pregnancy. than those listed at left